 - Timers: "Set a timer for 10 minutes."

 - Notes: Take a note – "Try the new restaurant down the street."

 - Reservations with OpenTable: "Make a reservation at The Fire Pit tonight."

 The following voice actions will use your phone unless you have a watch that supports an LTE connection.

 - Text: "Text John 'see you at 5.'"

 Helpful info about your day

 - Navigate: Navigate home by walking.
-Navigate to work by bicycling.
+Navigate to work by cycling.
 (First, get the Google Maps app on your watch.)